razaqnejad/discord-voice-channels/README.md

 # discord-voice-channels

-This project tries to simulate Discord parallel voice chat system **Open Github to see the README images**
+This project tries to simliate Discord parallel voice chat system **Open Github to see the README images**

 ## Authors